susom/redcap-em-mrn-lookup/README.md

 The approved privacy attestation must include any of these fields which are selected from the EM Config file.

 # Configuration File
 The user can specify which fields they want stored in their project in the config file.
+The fullname of the person who MRN was entered will be displayed so the privacy report must be approved for full name.
+All other fields are optional.
 If the project attestation is not approved for a specified field, it will not be stored in the project

 A record label prefix can be specified in the configuration file.